Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 There are experts who insist that it is wrong to boycott palm oil altogether because other oil crops would need even more land to produce the same amount of oil.
 This is true, but other substitute oils like Rapeseed and Sunflower can grow in less eco-sensitive temperate countries.

-What we can do
+What can we do?

 The Christmas Iceland advert that started so many palm oil conversations is becoming a distant memory but it’s important to not stop talking, debating and educating ourselves about the palm oil issue.
 Look out for the Palm Oil Free Trademark and support these companies 😃